COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ### Increase data portal users

-The data portal has three target user groups: technologists, city employees, and residents.
+The data portal has three target user groups: technologists, City employees, and residents.
 The City knows from usage numbers that people are visiting the portal and downloading data, but the Data & Analytics team is always looking for ways to increase usage.
 Strategies for getting more users include making the portal easier to navigate, adding features that increase relevance for each user group, and continuing to promote the portal and all the great data it contains in as many different forums as possible.

 Since the portal launched in June 2016, datasets have been downloaded 140,000 times for a total of 1.2 terabytes of data downloaded.